MicrosoftDocs/power-automate-docs/articles/connection-dynamics365.md

 9. Click or tap **Create flow**.

-## Walkthrough 2: Create a task in Wunderlist whenever a task is created in Dynamics 365
+## Create a Wunderlist task from a Dynamics 365 task

 This walkthrough shows you how to create a task in [Wunderlist](http://www.wunderlist.com) whenever a task is created in Dynamics 365.
 Wunderlist is an Internet-based service that you can use to create to-do lists, add reminders, or track errands.